msuud/MaatriCare/README.md

-🌸 MaatriCare — AI-Powered Maternal & Child Health Support System Infant mortality remains a significant public health challenge worldwide, especially in underserved regions where limited healthcare access, socioeconomic barriers, and low maternal awareness prevent timely interventions.
+# 🌸MaatriCare — AI-Powered Maternal Health Support System
+Infant mortality remains a significant public health challenge worldwide, especially in underserved regions where limited healthcare access, socioeconomic barriers, and low maternal awareness prevent timely interventions.

 MaatriCare is an AI-driven maternal and child healthcare platform designed to provide comprehensive prenatal and postnatal support through both a web-based interface and an offline SMS-based system, ensuring accessibility even for users without smartphones or internet access.